-Deve Mehta – he/him
+Deve Mehta – he/him/his

-My name is Deve and I’m a junior at Pitzer College!
+My name is Deve and I’m a senior at Pitzer College!
 I was born and raised in Dallas, Texas and now I’m here in sunny California.
 I’m majoring in Public Health: Sexual & Reproductive Health with a minor in Anthropology.
 I’ve been a Peer Health Educator since my sophomore year and I love doing outreach events and teaching people about the various aspects of health and wellness.
 My area of specialty is sexual & reproductive health which encompasses various things like gender, sexuality, HIV/AIDS, STI transmission, etc… When I’m not busy with school, I enjoy hanging out with friends, traveling, watching shows on Netflix, doing henna, or browsing through social media.

-Donnie Denome – they/them
+Donnie Denome – they/them/theirs

 I am a Pitzer junior and a first-year student at Claremont Graduate University in their accelerated Masters of Public Health program.
 During my time in Claremont, I have worked at The Student Life as an opinions columnist and editor and served on the Pitzer Student Senate on both the Campus Life and Diversity Committees.
 I am an alum of the Autistic Self-Advocacy Network’s Autism Campus Inclusion program and am on the officer board of the 5C Disability, Illness, and Difference Alliance (DIDA).
 I have a passion for queer and disability justice and plan to focus on culturally competent healthcare for queer and disabled communities after I graduate.
 In my spare time, I knit, play QuizBowl, and work on public health-oriented graphic design projects.

-Hanna Shiferaw – she/her
+Hanna Shiferaw – she/her/hers

-Johnny Villaseñor – he/him
+Johnny Villaseñor – he/him/his

-Navi Shah – she/her
+Navi Shah – she/hers

-I am a third year at Scripps with an intended double major in Neuroscience and Interdisciplinary Humanities in Culture and this is my first year as a PHE.
+I am a fourth year at Scripps with a double major in Neuroscience and Interdisciplinary Humanities in Culture and this is my second year as a PHE.
 I’m most interested in the intersection of public health and identity, and how histories of marginalization inform community health and access to healthcare.
 I hope to attend med school and complement allopathic training with alternative medicine in practice.
 I’m most familiar with Ayurveda, but I love to learn about all forms of alternative methods of healing and practices of wellness.
 I used to dance and swim (separately!) until I left for college, so I enjoy picking those hobbies back up when there’s a break in the flow of work 🙂 In any free time, you can usually find me hanging out with my pupp or trying to save my plants from ending up in her tummy!

-Stephanie Montiel – she/her
+Stephanie Montiel – she/her/hers

-I am a second year at Pitzer College.
+I am a third year at Pitzer College.
 I plan on majoring in organizational studies with a focus in marketing and public health.
 This is my first year as a PHE and I am super excited to help educate my community about nutrition especially!
-My dream is to open up my own business in the health/ wellness industry- either a Mexican vegetarian restaurant or an inclusive natural cosmetics brand (who knows the possibilities are endless).
+My dream is to open up my own business in the health/ wellness industry- either a Mexican vegetarian restaurant or an inclusive natural cosmetics brand (who knows, the possibilities are endless).
 My hobbies include recreating Latinx dishes into vegetarian friendly options, being on social media, and playing with makeup!